 “We ramped up collaboration with threat intelligence services to gather information on the emerging modus operandi, indicators of compromise, phishing websites and attacks, particularly COVID-19-themed cyberattacks, to improve the Bank’s defenses and help us better secure our clients personal data and financial assets” Paz said.

-All these – the Bank’s sustained awareness campaigns and continued deployment of security features – form part of BPI’s wholistic approach towards cybersecurity and its fight against the various scams that are perpetrated by fraudsters, especially during this time of a global pandemic.
+All these – the Bank’s sustained awareness campaigns and continued deployment of security features – form part of BPI’s holistic approach towards cybersecurity and its fight against the various scams perpetrated by fraudsters, especially during this time of a global pandemic.